paulSerre/fullstack-assignment/README.md

 ### 4. Caveats and possible improvements
 #### Caveats
 - If a currency has never been subscribed to before a user subscribes to it, the user will have to wait for a cron job to run before seeing currency values.
+- The FOREX API does not have an endpoint to return supported currencies, which means you might subscribe to a currency that will never have data.
 - The FOREX API has a call rate limit, so a lower frequency for the cron job should be considered.

-- The FOREX API does not have an endpoint to return supported currencies, which means you might subscribe to a currency that will never have data.
+#### Improvements
+- To prevent the user from subscribing to currencies that do not yet have data, several methods could be implemented:
+1. Allow the user to subscribe only to currencies that are in database.
+2. Transform the service into a microservice that listens for events from a queue.
+This queue would receive two types of events: 'newCurrencyAdded' and 'timeElapsed'.
+These events would be sent to the queue, for instance, from the API, and would contain a payload with an array of currency codes.
+The event handlers would take care of fetching the new data for these currency codes.
+- To prevent the user from subscribing to unsupported currencies we could:
+1. Allow the user to subscribe only to currencies that are in database.
+(See 1. above)
+2. Use a queue to reschedule events.
+(See 2. above)
+3. Choose a better API than forex.
+- Improve responsiveness